-If the data contained in each object is too large, each file will waste relatively large amounts of space.
-However, minimizing cryptographic overhead, both storage and operational, requires that objects not be too small.
-Like file blocks, secure data objects could be variably sized within a single file system; however, we assumed fixed sized secure data objects.
+If a secure block is too large, each file will waste relatively large amounts of space on average, half of the last secure block.
+However, minimizing both storage and operational encryption overheads requires that objects not be too small.
+Like file blocks, secure blocks could be variably sized within a single file system; however, we assumed fixed sized secure blocks.
 We explore the performance tradeoffs with respect to object size in Section 4.

-3.3.2 File Objects
+3.3.3 File Objects

-File objects are composed of one or more data objects along with per-file metadata.
+File objects are composed of one or more secure blocks along with per-file metadata.
 In addition to the usual file metadata such as block pointers, file size, and timestamps, a file object contains a pointer to a key object.
 This pointer is used to find the keys that may be used to access the file.
-Except for the pointer to the key object and perhaps pointers to the extra information for secure data objects, the structures for file objects are identical to those for standard files.
+Except for the pointer to the key object and perhaps pointers to the extra information for secure blocks, the structures for file objects are identical to those for standard files.

-3.3.3 Key Objects
+3.3.4 Key Objects

-Each key object, shown in Figure 2, contains several types of information.
-The key file ID is just the unique identifier for the block on the system.
+Each key object, shown in Figure 3, contains several types of information.
+The key file ID is just the unique identifier for the key object on the system.
 The user ID in the header of the key object is that of the last user to modify the key object.
+The reference count is kept by the system to know when the key object is no longer needed.

-When a user writes the object, he hashes the entire object and signs the hash with his private key, storing the result in the signature field.
+When a user writes the object, he hashes the entire object except for the reference count and signs the hash with his private key, storing the result in the signature field.
 Anyone using the key object verifies the integrity of the object by performing the same hash and verifying the provided signature.
-This mechanism prevents the disk (or anyone with access to it, such as a system administrator) from undetectably modifying a key object - a client using the key object can check to ensure that the signature on a key object belongs to someone authorized to change the key object.
+This mechanism prevents the disk, or anyone with access to it, from undetectably modifying the security fields of a key object a client using the key object can check to ensure that the signature on a key object belongs to someone authorized to change the key object.
 Because someone who modifies a key object must sign it, there is a way of tracing illegitimate modifications to a particular user.